gvwilson/sensibleadventures/maddy-roo/old.md

 Nothing... nothing...
 *Rustle.*
-A long mechanical tentacle slid through the door like a snake, bits of slimy river weed still clinging to it in places.
+A long mechanical tentacle slid through the door like a snake, bits of river weed still clinging to it in places.

 "Mmph?"
 Sindy struggled in Maddy's lap.